HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     ![Upload completed with details viewed](../../../../images/dam_interface_upload_success_view_details.png)

-## Drag and Drop
+## Uploading using drag-and-drop

-Folder upload via drag and drop in DAM is a convenient feature for users to quickly add multiple folders and their contents to the DAM.
-It handles the upload of folders containing sub-folders and their respective assets.
-In addition to this, It preserves the hierarchy of nested folders during the upload process.
+You can upload files and folders using the drag-and-drop feature.
+With this feature, you can add multiple folders and their contents to DAM.
+When you drag and drop folders to DAM, the system handles the upload of folders, their sub-folders, and their respective assets.
+The hierarchy of nested folders during the upload process is preserved.

+To upload files and folders using drag-and-drop, refer to the following steps:

-1. Select the folders or files to be uploaded from the system file explorer and drop the files into the DAM root page or any other sub collection page.
+1. Select the folders or files to be uploaded from the system file explorer.
+2. Drag and drop the files and folders into the DAM root page or any other sub-collection page.
-2. If files are dropped into root collection page, it will show a popup to choose the collection into which the asset has to be uploaded.
+3. (Optional) If files are dropped into a root collection page, a dialog box appears where you can select the collection where you want to upload the assets.

-3. All the uploaded folders will create a collection with the same name as the folder and upload all its contents into the same collection.
+All uploaded folders create a collection with the same name as the folder.
+The contents of the folders are uploaded into the same collection.

 !!!note